Managing and Using MariaDB Databases in ServBay

 3

-After modifying configuration files, you need to restart MariaDB for changes to take effect.
-Use ServBay’s GUI or the servbayctl restart mariadb <version>
+After making configuration changes, restart the MariaDB service for them to take effect.
+You can do this via the ServBay GUI or the servbayctl restart mariadb <version>

 Security Management

-For all database users—especially the root user—set strong, complex, and unique passwords.
+Assign complex and unique passwords to all database users, especially the root user.
 Avoid weak or default passwords.

 sql